kemichai/rfmpy/docs/installation.md

 ## Installation:
-The simplest way to run these Python codes is using conda.
+A way to run these Python codes is with conda.

 Before we get started, you need to install Anaconda.
 Anaconda is cross-platform package manager software for scientific data analysis.